 Lateral Pillar Classification of Herring

-Determined at the beginning of fragmentation stage usually after 6 months after the onset of symptoms.
+Determined at the beginning of the fragmentation stage usually after 6 months after the onset of symptoms.
 It is based on the height of the lateral pillar of the capital femoral epiphysis on AP view of x-ray of the pelvis.
-It has best interobserver agreement and provides good prognostic information.
+It has the best interobserver agreement and provides good prognostic information.

-However, the classification is limited to the fragmentation stage and cannot be applied in a patient who is yet to enter stage of fragmentation.
+However, the classification is limited to the fragmentation stage and cannot be applied in a patient who is yet to enter the stage of fragmentation.

 - Lateral pillar maintains full height